 Leak detectors: the answer to all your leaks, no matter how big or small

 No leak is too small or too big to escape our leak detectors.
 It doesn’t matter whether you are looking for water, oil, fuel, refrigerant, gas, steam, air or vacuum leaks.
 From miniature electronic units right up to large-volume vessels, from media escaping from vacuum systems to gases entering them – the uses for leak detectors are as broad as the range of industrial products.
 The extensive range of Pfeiffer Vacuum leak detectors provides the answer for all these requirements.

-Leak detectors for various requirements: portable, compact and stationary units
+Leak detectors for various requirements: portable, compact and mobile units

-Our portable leak detectors are used both for mobile leak detection “on site”, such as company premises, as well as for worldwide service jobs in a variety of different locations.
-Our leak detectors stand out above all due to their high performance combined with low weight.
+Our portable leak detector is used both for mobile leak detection “on site”, such as company premises, as well as for worldwide service jobs in a variety of different locations.
+This device is characterized primarily by its high performance and low weight at the same time.

-Stationary high-performance leak detectors are used where high pumping capacity is needed to evacuate a large volume in a short time and fast cleanup of Helium background are required.
-Our leak detectors of the ASM 192 and ASM 1002 series are used in applications ranging from large-scale testing of electronic components for leak tightness up to highly sensitive applications in vacuum and medical technology or research and development or Semiconductor industry where mobility is also a key.
+Mobile high-performance leak detectors are used where high pumping capacity is needed to evacuate a large volume in a short time and fast cleanup of helium background are required.
+Our leak detectors ASM 390 and ASM 392 are used in highly sensitive applications in vacuum and medical technology or research and development or Semiconductor industry where mobility is also a key.

 Leak detection with the test gas Helium: Safe.
 Quantitative.
 Repeatable.

 Helium leak detectors are the ideal solution for leak detection and leak-tightness testing under vacuum.
 The test gas Helium is safe and a small, light molecule which is suitable for detecting micro leaks.
 The detection range of Helium in vacuum tests lies between 10-2 and 10-13 Pa · m3/s.
 Helium leak detection is extremely accurate, quantitative and repeatable.
 Fast cycle times are a further advantage.